RealYash27/PhishGuard/README.md

-# 🛡️ PhishGuard — Browser Phishing & URL Risk Detector
+# 🛡️ PhishSpectre — Browser Phishing & URL Risk Detector

-PhishGuard is a Chrome extension that helps you **identify phishing and suspicious websites** while you browse.
+PhishSpectre is a Chrome extension that helps you **identify phishing and suspicious websites** while you browse.
 It uses **URL heuristics + risk scoring** and can optionally run **reputation checks** (VirusTotal / PhishStats / urlscan.io) to give you a quick, understandable verdict.

 ---